 • Sattva (Pure/Clean)

 Early Hindu texts, the Bhagavad Gita mentions this notion of sattva.
 It quotes a vegetarian diet as “promote vitality, health, pleasure, strength, and long life.”
 Such a list of food basically includes most fruits and vegetables.

 Whereas, the other categories of foods fall into ‘Rajasic’ foods – alcohol, meat and fish, and the next ‘Tamasic’ foods – overcooked or stale foods.
-This categorization became a vile for how the diet was interpreted for thousands of years thereafter.
+This categorization became vile for how the diet was interpreted for thousands of years thereafter.

 • Ahimsa (Non-Violence)

-Ahimsa, being a cornerstone of yogic-philosophy, can be found in the historic text of the ‘Yoga Sutras of Patanjali’.
+Ahimsa, is a cornerstone of yogic-philosophy, can be found in the historic text of the ‘Yoga Sutras of Patanjali’.
 Among the eight norms of yoga (Ashtanga Yoga) cited in the text, this is one.
 It means non-harm of animals, and also non-harm of any other living thing.

 • Karma (The Result of The Intention in Our Action)